redpanda-data/connect/README.md

 ## Plugins

 It's pretty easy to write your own custom plugins for Benthos in Go, for information check out [the API docs][godoc-url], and for inspiration there's an [example repo][plugin-repo] demonstrating a variety of plugin implementations.
+Distribute and deploy your plugin quickly with this [production-ready project template][makenew/benthos-plugin].

 ## Extra Plugins